julianweninger/vertex-model/doc/models/PCPTopology.rst

 from Farhadifar et al [2007] and Aigouy et al. [2010]

 **Cell division**
+    A cell division begins with selecting a random cell from the oldest generation:
+    Cells from initialization are called generation 0, upon cell division the parent cell of generation i is divided into 2 daughter cells that are called generation i+1.
-    A cell division begins with selecting a random cell.
-This cell is told to grow to the double of its usual size by setting the cell's parameter area_preferential accordingly.
+    This random cell is told to grow to the double of its usual size by setting the cell's parameter area_preferential accordingly.
+    This process of area increase is done incrementally, i.e. the preferential area is increased a bit and the PCPVertex model is iterated to an equilibrium in successive steps until the target area 2 A0 is reached.
-    Simultaneously the domain size is increased to fit the new cell.
+    Simultaneously to the increase of area the domain size is increased to eventually fit the new cell.
-    The PCPVertex model is iterated to an equilibrium.

-    At this point, the cell is divided along an axis of division through the cell's center at a random angle.
+    At the point the cell reached the target area in an equilibrated tissue, the cell is divided along an axis of division through the cell's center at a random angle.
     Both cells have the same properties with area_preferential reset to the original value.
     Thereafter, the PCPVertex model is again equilibrated.

     Cell divisions occur at a prescribed probability.